Scuba Diving in Fiji Trip Report

 The Final Verdict

-If you'd like a laid back but well organised resort, very competent and friendly staff, a fleet of well-equipped dive boats, countless dive sites to discover, unforgettable shark dives, plus a range of different activities and pampering opportunities on offer, then the Waidroka Surf and Dive Resort is perfect for you.
+If you'd like a laid back but well organised resort, very competent and friendly staff, a fleet of well-equipped boats, countless dive sites to discover, unforgettable shark dives, plus a range of different activities and pampering opportunities on offer, then the Waidroka Surf and Dive Resort is perfect for you.
 Add to this the warm Fijian hospitality that is well-known and appreciated around the world, and you are in for a fabulous stay.
 I wouldn't hesitate to go back any time!

 Written by Ricardo Rossi, September 2011